camenduru/neural-compressor/neural_coder/docs/ModularDesign.md

 ...
 ```

-where there are two added code lines.

-Then your multi-line string looks like
+where there are two added code lines, then your multi-line string looks like:

 ```
 s = f"""\